curtisdunne/overtime-app/README.md

 - x Icons from glyphicon
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- x Refactor user association integration test in post_spec
+- integrate validation for phone attr in User:
-- x Refactor posts/form for admin user with status
+  - no spaces or dashes
-- x fix post_spec to use factories
+  - exactly 10 characters
-- x fix post_spec to have correct user reference and not require update
+  - all characters must be a number